-At the turn of the century summer houses in the country became a place of refuge for Russian urbanites.
-Artists captured the carefreeness of modern recreational activities at the datcha in Impressionist interiors that are suffused with light.
-Studies of light effects in indoor scenes and in still lifes led to a new appreciation of these genres that had received little attention at the academy in Moscow.
+At the turn of the century summer houses in the country, known as dachas, became a place of refuge for Russian urbanites.
+Artists captured the carefreeness of modern recreational activities in Impressionist interiors that are suffused with light.
+Studies of light effects in indoor scenes and in still lifes led to a new appreciation of these genres that were little esteemed at the academy in Moscow.

 A second generation of Russian artists in Paris at the beginning of the twentieth century became acquainted with Post-Impressionism and Fauvism, painting styles that experimented with bright, unmixed colors.
-Like the French Post-Impressionists, many Russian painters of this generation aimed to have international careers and were interested in staying in the West for more than their studies.
+Like the French Post-Impressionists, many Russian painters of this generation aimed to have international careers, and their interest in spending time in the West was not limited to their studies.

 Landscape painting became the first field of experimentation for artists such as Mikhail Larionov, Natalia Goncharova, and Kazimir Malevich.
 They considered themselves Impressionists before founding the Russian avant-garde with expressive Rayonism and nonrepresentational Suprematism after 1910.
 Now that color had been liberated, painters found the energy that stood for the dynamism and renewal of a new age.
-Impressionist observation was transformed into the Cubist and Futurist manner of breaking down of surfaces, which was made absolute as luminous nothingness in Malevich's series White on White.
+Impressionist observation was transformed by the Cubist and Futurist practice of breaking down surfaces and made absolute as luminous nothingness in Malevich's series White on White.

-The exhibition includes over eighty loans from institutions such as ABA Gallery in New York, Museo Nacional Thyssen-Bornemisza in Madrid, the Collection of Iveta and Tamaz Manasherov in Moscow, the Collection of Vladimir Tsarenkov in London, the State Tretyakov Gallery in Moscow, the State Museum of Fine Arts of the Republic of Tatarstan in Kazan, the Collection of Elsina Khayrova in London, and the Stedelijk Museum in Amsterdam as well as from private collections, and it is presented in cooperation with the Museum Frieder Burda in Baden-Baden and the State Tretyakov Gallery.
-The exhibition at the Museum Barberini in Potsdam will run from November 7, 2020, to February 14, 2021, and will be subsequently shown at the Frieder Burda Museum.
+Presented in cooperation with the Museum Frieder Burda in Baden-Baden and the State Tretyakov Gallery in Moscow, the exhibition includes about eighty loans from institutions such as ABA Gallery in New York, Museo Nacional Thyssen-Bornemisza in Madrid, the Collection of Iveta and Tamaz Manasherov in Moscow, the Collection of Vladimir Tsarenkov in London, the State Tretyakov Gallery, the State Museum of Fine Arts of the Republic of Tatarstan in Kazan, the Collection of Elsina Khayrova in London, and the Stedelijk Museum in Amsterdam as well as from private collections.